symfony/symfony-docs/components/property_access.rst

 Writing to Array Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``PropertyAccessor`` class allows to update the content of arrays stored in
+The ``PropertyAccessor`` class allows you to update the content of arrays stored in
 properties through *adder* and *remover* methods::

     // ...